 A must-read to understand customer communication, and business branding, including positioning your business goals vis a via your competitors.

-Full title: Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on Facebook (& Other Social Networks)
+Full title: Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on with Your “SMM” Social Media Marketing Efforts on Facebook (& Other Social Networks)

 by Dave Kerpen